QTraceHelp/Help/products.md

 In more basic terms, a Product is any item that is picked, manufactured, or refined for sale.

+Users with permission are able to add and upload detailed information for the products that belong to your organization.
+In addition, Users can also add Products for any suppliers added to the system who may not already be registered with QTrace.

 In Organizations where administrators have enabled the use of GS1 codes, Products will be identified by an associated GTIN (Global Trade Item Number) code.
 When GS1 codes are not used, administrators can define one or more custom Product Codes to be used for Product identification.
 See **Enabling GTIN codes for your Organization** for more information.

 In addition to adding Products for your own organization, Product information for both Suppliers and Customers can be added in cases where this has not yet been added to the system.